apicco/mida.science/services.markdown

 # Data Analysis

 I have extensive experience in data analysis and statistics solutions to interpret measurements.
 The data analysis one can do is intimately linked to the quality of the quantitative experiment, such as the noise of the measurements or the possible systematic errors, and its goals, such as the significance aimed at.
-I will thus also help you optimize the data analysis by carefully planning the imaging experiment and its image analysis.
+I will help you optimize the data analysis by carefully planning the imaging experiment and its image analysis.

 |![image](/assets/images/statistics.png)|
 |*Statistical analysis of a dataset used to estimate the separation between distinct fluorophores imaged in close proximity.
 [Picco, et al., 2017][picco-cell], [Churchmann, et al., 2006][churchmann]*|